huaxing-yuan/hummingbird.customtools/README.md

 * Extension designer
 * Regular Expression
 * XML Compare (Ported from an old project)
-* Hash and cryptographie
+* Hash and cryptography
-* xPath validator
+* xPath Validator
 * Base64 encoding

 The following are the custom tools will be and currently under development
-* Json Web token tool : helps to work with json web token, usually used in rest web services.
+* Json Web token : helps to work with JSON web token, usually used in rest web services.
 * Document formatter : A tool that can format XML and JSON document in pretty-print